Tuesday, March 23, 2021 | 8pm EDT

 There are few things as universal as failure.
 Whether it’s academic, professional, or interpersonal, we’ve all felt the sting of not measuring up to expectations.
 The Veritas Forum at Columbia is hosting an event that will strive to explore that shared experience productively.
 We will be addressing questions such as: “Why is failure inevitable?”, “How do we learn to handle failure?”, “What does it look like to fail well?”, and finally “What are the benefits of failure?”

-The online event will consist of a moderated discussion between Akeel Bilgrami (a Columbia Philosophy Professor) and Teresa Morgan (an Oxford Classics professor), as well as a Q&A with questions from the viewers.
+The online event will consist of a moderated discussion between Arthur Brooks (a Harvard professor, best-selling author, and Atlantic columnist) and Xiaodong Lin (a professor at Columbia’s Teachers College and the Founding Director of the Education for Persistence and Innovation Center), as well as a Q&A with questions from the viewers.